joe-engalan/VMKata/README.md

 TODO:

-Dispense product if there is enough money
-Display THANK YOU when products are dispensed
 After dispensing, subsequent Displays will revert to normal behavior Add coins to the coin bank when item is dispensed <-- My decision If there isn't enough money when dispense is pressed, display the price